KarolS/millfork/doc/api/target-platforms.md

 #### `[allocation]` section

-* `main_org` – the address for the `main` function; all the other functions will be placed after it

 * `zp_pointers` – either a list of comma separated zeropage addresses that can be used by the program as zeropage pointers, or `all` for all.
 Each value should be the address of the first of two free bytes in the zeropage.

-* `himem_style` – not yet supported
+* `segments` – a comma-separated list of segment names.
+A segment named `default` is always required.
+Default: `default`.
+In all options below, `NAME` refers to a segment name.

+* `default_code_segment` – the default segment for code and initialized arrays.
+Note that the default segment for uninitialized arrays and variables is always `default`.
+Default: `default`

+* `segment_NAME_start` – the first address used for automatic allocation in the segment.
+Note that the `default` segment shouldn't start before $200, as the $0-$1FF range is reserved for the zeropage and the stack.
+The `main` function will be placed as close to the beginning of its segment as possible, but not necessarily at `segment_NAME_start`

+* `segment_NAME_end` – the last address in the segment

+* `segment_NAME_codeend` – the last address in the segment for code and initialized arrays.
+Only uninitialized variables are allowed between `segment_NAME_codeend` and `segment_NAME_end`.
+Default: the same as `segment_NAME_end`.

-* `himem_start` – the first address used for non-zeropage variables, or `after_code` if the variables should be allocated after the code
+* `segment_NAME_datastart` – the first address used for non-zeropage variables, or `after_code` if the variables should be allocated after the code.

-* `himem_end` – the last address available for non-zeropage variables
+Default: `after_code`.

 #### `[output]` section

-* `style` – not yet supported
+* `style` – how multi-segment programs should be output:

+    * `single` – output a single file, based mostly, but not necessarily only on data in the `default` segment (the default)

+    * `per_segment` – generate a separate file with each segment

 * `format` – output file format; a comma-separated list of tokens:

     * literal byte values

-    * `startaddr` – little-endian 16-bit address of the first used byte of the compiled output
+    * `startaddr` – little-endian 16-bit address of the first used byte of the compiled output (not necessarily the segment start)

-    * `endaddr` – little-endian 16-bit address of the last used byte of the compiled output
+    * `endaddr` – little-endian 16-bit address of the last used byte of the compiled output (usually not the segment end)

     * `allocated` – all used bytes

     * `<addr>:<addr>` - inclusive range of bytes

+    * `<segment>:<addr>:<addr>` - inclusive range of bytes in a given segment

 * `extension` – target file extension, with or without the dot